 Pro Bono Week CLE Series

 The Section participates in the ABA’s Celebrate Pro Bono week each October.
-We usually host a free webinar for attorneys practicing in the pro bono are or Low-Income Tax Clinic.
-Here are recordings to some of these free webinars.
+We usually host a free webinar for attorneys practicing in the pro bono area or working in or with a Low-Income Tax Clinic.
+The full recordings of these webinars (and their materials) are below.

 - Disaster Resiliency: How Tax Attorneys Can Assist When a Disaster Strikes (October 25, 2018)